On Permutation Weights and $q$-Eulerian Polynomials: Connection Between and Integer Partitions

 Theorem \ref{thm:formula} gives a recursive formula for the $q$-Eulerian polynomials $E_n(x,q)$, and Theorem \ref{thm:5.1} states the condition for which the coefficients $E_n[x^dq^w]$ are stabilized.
 We conclude with a conjecture regarding the coefficients of $W_d(t)$, which are the stabilized coefficients of $E_n(x,q)$.

-It was observed in \cite{dugan2019tiered} that the coefficients of $W_d(t)$ correspond to numbers in the sequence {\fontfamily{cmtt}\selectfont A256193} by Alois P. Heinz in the Online Encyclopedia of Integer Sequences \cite{sloane2003line}.
+It was observed in \cite{dugan2019tiered} that the coefficients of $W_d(t)$ correspond to numbers in the sequence {\fontfamily{cmtt}\selectfont A256193} in the Online Encyclopedia of Integer Sequences \cite{sloane2003line}.
 The numbers $T(n,k)$ count partitions of $n$ with exactly $k$ parts of a second type, denoted by a prime $^{\prime}$.
 For example, we have \\

-\qquad \qquad \qquad \qquad \qquad $T(3,0) = 3$, corresponding to 111, 21, 3,
+\qquad \quad $T(3,0) = 3$, corresponding to 111, 21, 3,

-\qquad \qquad \qquad \qquad \qquad $T(3,1) = 6$, corresponding to $1^{\prime}11$, $11^{\prime}1$, $111^{\prime}$, $2^{\prime}1$, $21^{\prime}$, $3^{\prime}$,
+\qquad \quad $T(3,1) = 6$, corresponding to $1^{\prime}11$, $11^{\prime}1$, $111^{\prime}$, $2^{\prime}1$, $21^{\prime}$, $3^{\prime}$,

-\qquad \qquad \qquad \qquad \qquad $T(3,2) = 4$, corresponding to $1^{\prime}1^{\prime}1$, $1^{\prime}11^{\prime}$, $11^{\prime}1^{\prime}$, $2^{\prime}1^{\prime}$,
+\qquad \quad $T(3,2) = 4$, corresponding to $1^{\prime}1^{\prime}1$, $1^{\prime}11^{\prime}$, $11^{\prime}1^{\prime}$, $2^{\prime}1^{\prime}$,

-\qquad \qquad \qquad \qquad \qquad $T(3,3) = 1$, corresponding to $1^{\prime}1^{\prime}1^{\prime}$. \\
+\qquad \quad $T(3,3) = 1$, corresponding to $1^{\prime}1^{\prime}1^{\prime}$. \\

 Table \ref{tab:2} is a short table of $T(n,k)$ with $k$ constant along the columns.
 Numbers in bold correspond to coefficients of the power series $W_d(t)$.